Abdulrahman Karam

-Abdulrahman Karam (born 15 March 2001) is a Kuwaiti professional soccer player who plays as a Forward for Al-Arabi and Kuwait national football team.
+Abdulrahman Karam (born 15 March 2001) is a Kuwaiti professional soccer player who plays as a Forward for Al-Yarmouk and Kuwait national football team.

 Club career

 Kazma

 Abdulrahman made his debut for Kazma as a Right Winger in 2019-20, playing for both first team and U-21's. after 2 years his contract expired and refused to resign.

 Al-Arabi

 in 2021 he signed a 5 year deal with Al-Arabi alongside Ali Abdul Rasul.

 he was mainly played as Right Back and changing roles throughout the season, Tore his ACL in the 2023-24 season.
 He played in both AFC Cup and AFC Challenge League.